-Once every three years, Nemours Children's conducts a CHNA in order to comply with requirements in the Affordable Care Act.
+Once every three years, Nemours Children's conducts a CHNA in compliance with requirements in the Affordable Care Act.
 The CHNA allows us to obtain a comprehensive data set on the health status, behaviors and needs of children in our community, which for the purposes of this assessment includes the three counties in the state of Delaware (New Castle, Kent and Sussex).
 This data set allows us to develop a focused plan to address community health needs.
 We began this process in 2012-2013 and continued with a new CHNA in 2016 and most recently in 2019, which identified the needs we will be addressing from 2020-2022.

 In 2019, our associates analyzed secondary data sources to assess the health needs of the community while taking into account input from the community and public health professionals.
-The 2019 CHNA is linked here: https://www.nemours.org/content/dam/nemours/wwwv2/filebox/about/DV-2019-CHNAassessment-report.pdf
+The 2019 CHNA is linked here.

-To assist in prioritizing the data, our associates engaged key Nemours Childrens' stakeholders, key external organization stakeholders, community members and patient families reflective of medically underserved, low-income and minority populations in the community, or individuals or organizations serving or representing the interests of such populations.
+To assist in prioritizing the data, our associates engaged key Nemours Children's stakeholders, key external organization stakeholders, community members and patient families reflective of medically underserved, low-income and minority populations in the community, or individuals or organizations serving or representing the interests of such populations.

 We then asked members of our community to prioritize the identified health needs.
-Participants were asked to select the three greatest needs of their community related to health care access, behavior, outcomes and social determinants of health.
+Participants were asked to select the three greatest needs of their community related to health care access, behavior, outcomes and social determinants of health (SDoH).
 Participants were also able to add any additional needs that were not on the list to be included in their prioritization.